philippotto-hauber/sparse-nowcasting/README.md

 # sparse-nowcasting
-codes for project with Christian on nowcasting with sparse factor models
+codes for sparse factor model for nowcasting US and German GDP

+The resulting paper can be found [here](https://www.econstor.eu/bitstream/10419/251551/1/Philipp-Hauber-2021-Realtime-nowcasting-with-sparse-factor-models.pdf)
 - -------------------------------------------------------------------------------

 ## branches